SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-warn-user.md

 ---

 Warns a user with a specified message.
-Warnings force users to acknolwedge the message you warn them with.
+Warnings force users to acknowledge the message you warn them with.

 | Box Name | Type | Description |
 |-------|--------|--------